neural-maze/blog/content/posts/202405-crewai-ollama-arduino/index.md

 )
 ```

-Look at the `output_sile` attribute.
+Note the `output_file` attribute.
 That's exactly what we need;  the first agent will dump the generated
-sketch code into the `./tmp/tmp.ino` file.
+code into the `./tmp/tmp.ino` file.

 ### Arduino Uploader Agent

-Now that the previous agent has generated the sketch file, we'll need to compile it and upload
-it into the Arduino.

-Ok, so now that the previous agent has generated the sketch file, the agent needs to compile it and upload it into the Arduino.
+Ok, so now that the previous agent has generated the sketch file, this agent needs to compile it and load it into the Arduino.
-Sounds difficult, right?
-Well, ... far from it! **The solution is pretty easy: a custom tool.**
+Sounds difficult, doesn't it?
+Well, ... far from it!

+**The solution is pretty easy: a custom tool.** 🛠️

 ```python
 import re